 Let us look at how we could avoid lasting damage to our civilisation in the next 10 years, or so, which may potentially be caused by creating a malicious Superintelligence.
 As mentioned earlier on this site, there is a high probability that this decade (2020-30), which I call the period of Immature Superintelligence, might be the most dangerous in the human history.
-In that period, there may be many dangerous events created by Superpowers and other nations, e.g. Russia’s attempts to take control over Ukraine, Moldova or the Baltics states, skirmishes in the China Sea over the artificial islands, India-Pakistan war, Iran-Israel’s potential nuclear war, and many other local wars.
-These risks, although not existential on their own, when combined with other risks, such as a catastrophic global warming and huge migrations due to draught, could become existential.
+In that period, there may be many dangerous events created by Superpowers and other nations, e.g. Russia’s attempts to take control over Ukraine, Moldova or the Baltics states, skirmishes in the China Sea over the artificial islands, and a real war about Taiwan, India-Pakistan war, Iran-Israel’s potential nuclear war, and many other local wars.
+These risks, although not existential on their own, when combined with other risks, such as a catastrophic global warming, pandemics and huge migrations due to draught, could become existential.
 However, the real danger for Humanity may come from losing the control over the AI as described in an earlier section.
 According to top AI scientists, such as Stuart Russell’s assertion in his ‘Human Compatible’ book, we must maintain an absolute global control over the most advanced AI agents latest by 2030.

-- Can a certain Superpower teach its version of Superintelligence fight its competitors and deliver a supreme control of the whole world to its owner?
+- Can a certain Superpower teach its version of Superintelligence to fight its competitors and deliver a supreme control of the whole world to its owner?
 I believe it can.

-- Can such a Supremacist Superpower, after having conquered all its challngers and becoming an absolute ruler over all humans, also control its own, still Immature, Superintelligence.
+- Can such a Supremacist Superpower, after having conquered all its challengers and becoming an absolute ruler over all humans, also control its own, still Immature, Superintelligence.
 My answer to this question is – very unlikely.

 A Superpower (let’s call it Supremacists) will face a dilemma.
 It is the possibility that the control of an Immature Superintelligence by a single Superpower, which might allow it to rule over the entire planet, although possible, may create the final outcome much worse for the aggressor, as well as, unfortunately, for the whole Humanity.
 This is the dilemma that some Superpowers may be pondering on right now, which is a well-known problem in the game theory known as the ‘prisoner’s dilemma’.